- Affinity Groups Overview

 - Add Affinity Groups to a Business Application

 Affinity Groups Overview

-Beginning in version 15.03, Device42 has added Affinity Group Analysis.
-This new feature assists customers and partners with application grouping activities based on observed communication patterns.
+Affinity Groups assists customers and partners with application grouping activities based on observed communication patterns.

-After discovery has been run within the environment (recommended 30 days minimum), detailed application dependency information has been collected.
-Information collected includes service names and communication details.
-Affinities are then calculated based on client communication to a particular service listening on a TCP or UDP port and server process.
+After discovery has been run within your environment (we recommend a 30-day minimum time period), the detailed application dependency information that has been collected should now be ready to use with Affinity Groups.
+Collected information includes service names and communication details, and affinities are then calculated based on client communication to a particular service listening on a TCP or UDP port and server process.
 Users define services critical to their use case then affinity groups are processed.
 The result is a visualized grouping of communication patterns.

 Using Affinity Groups – How-To

-a.
-From the Device42 menu, navigate to Apps > Affinity Groups
+From the Device42 menu, navigate to Applications > Affinity Groups.

 From this screen, enter your search criteria and/or simply click the Chart link next of the Affinity Group you’d like to view.
 Affinity Groups are automatically calculated every night at 2AM for all ‘pinned’ services.

 Application Component Categories are now also used in Affinity Groups.
 Any Application Component Categories associated with a device used to create an Affinity Group will be associated with the Affinity Group.
 You can now quickly drill down to your discovered database impact Affinity Groups or web server dependency Affinity Groups at the click of a button.

 Affinity groups are only generated for your ‘Core services’, which are those services that have been ‘Pinned’ in Device42.
 If you don’t see the Affinity Group Impact Chart you’re looking for, ensure you’ve pinned the relevant services.
 Navigate to your critical ‘core services’ and pin them: